Civil Society at the CSP

 One of the main functions of the CWC Coalition is to facilitate greater civil society/non-governmnetal organization (NGO) interest and participation at the annual Conference of State Parties (CSP) to the Chemical Weapons Convention.
 The following section is intended to answer some of the most common questions regarding how, and to what extent, civil society can participate in the CSP.
 For the most up to date information, please visit the OPCW’s NGO web page.

 Please note: due to the on-going COVID-19 pandemic, it has not yet been decided if NGO participation will be in-person or virtual.
 An application is necessary regardless of in-person or virtual event status.
+For the most up to date information, see the OPCW’s NGO web page for CSP-26.

 Who can apply to attend the Conference of States Parties (CSP) as a representative of a civil society organization?